Optional Practical Training (OPT) STEM Extensions

 Reporting Requirements While on the OPT-STEM Extension

-In order to maintain their legal F-1 status, a STEM OPT student must regularly check in with their ISA throughout the duration of the extension to validate your SEVIS information and report changes made to the student's training plan.
+In order to maintain their legal F-1 status, a STEM OPT student must regularly check in with their ISA throughout the extension to validate your SEVIS information and report changes made to the student’s training plan.
 For more information and an overview of STEM OPT reporting requirements, please visit the Department of Homeland Security website.

 In summary, you are required to notify GEO when any of the following information changes:

 - Any change in your residential address (GEO must be notified within ten days of your move).

 - Any change of employer, Employer Identification Number or employer’s address.

 - Any change or deviation from the training plan outlined on Form I-983.

 - Any reduction in compensation not tied to a reduction in work hours.

 - Any decrease in the number of hours worked per week.

 - Any other change in your employment details.